All Products

 AnalyticDB:pldbgapi

-• An AnalyticDB for PostgreSQL V6.0 instance running V6.3.10.19 or later.
-To check your instance version, see View the minor engine version
+• The pldbgapi extension is supported only on AnalyticDB for PostgreSQL V6.0 instances with minor engine version v6.3.10.19 or later.
+To check your instance's minor engine version, see View the minor engine version.

-Install pldbgapi from the Extensions page of your AnalyticDB for PostgreSQL instance.
-For step-by-step instructions, see Install, update, and uninstall extensions.
+1. Go to the Extensions page for your AnalyticDB for PostgreSQL instance to install the pldbgapi extension.
+For detailed instructions, see Install, update, and uninstall extensions.

-Connect to your AnalyticDB for PostgreSQL database and create a PL/pgSQL function.
-The following example creates add_numbers, which inserts rows into a temporary table, computes an average, and returns the sum:
+2. Connect to your AnalyticDB for PostgreSQL database and create a function for PL/pgSQL debugging.
+The following is a sample function.

 CREATE OR REPLACE FUNCTION add_numbers(a int, b int)